7 Best Video Hosting Solutions

 - Not much traffic – If your goal as a content creator is to generate traffic to your site, don’t expect much traffic from Vimeo.
 Although Vimeo has 100 million subscribers, sadly, that still pales compared to the number of YouTube subscribers.
 Another factor against Vimeo is Google.
 This may not be confirmed, but some content creators suspect that Google favors YouTube videos to appear in its search results.

-All in all, Vimeo will satisfy most businesses, but prolific posters will need to pay for an upgrade.
+All in all, Vimeo will satisfy most businesses, but prolific posters and those who want to use video streaming will need to pay for an upgrade.

 Aside from the free Vimeo Basic option, Vimeo offers five plans with increasing benefits: